-The project will setup in the Baltic Sea the world-wide first testbed for the new maritime terrestrial backup system, R-Mode, that utilises two so called maritime signals-of-opportunity at once.
+The projects Mode Baltic und R-Mode Baltic 2 will setup in the Baltic Sea the world-wide first testbed for the new maritime terrestrial backup system, R-Mode, that utilises two so called maritime signals-of-opportunity at once.
 This is an important step towards the resilient provision of Positioning, Navigation and Timing (PNT) information on-board a vessel which is requested by maritime organisations.
-The institute will focus in this project on the R-Mode signal design for ranging transmissions in medium and very high frequency band, development of methods for range and position estimation, integration of R-Mode into a PNT data processing unit and international standardisation of R-Mode.
-The DLR leads this Flagship project of the EU Strategy for the Baltic Sea Region (EUSBSR).
+The institute will focus in this project on the R-Mode signal design for ranging transmissions in medium and very high frequency band, development of methods for range and position estimation, theoretical analysis and tests of R-Mode in-band synchronization, integration of R-Mode into a PNT data processing unit and international standardisation of R-Mode.
+Extensive static and dynamic test are planned.
+The DLR leads this Flagship projects of the EU Strategy for the Baltic Sea Region (EUSBSR).
 Project partners are national maritime administrations, research institutions and industry from four European countries.

 Global Navigation Satellite Systems (GNSS) are today the primary source for PNT information for safety relevant maritime operations.
 GNSS based PNT data are used as an input for different systems e.g. Automatic Identification System (AIS) and position display on Electronic Chart Display and Information System (ECDIS).
 The worldwide availability and high performance of GNSS makes it such a valuable tool for mariner.
 But GNSS is vulnerable as it was shown in different studies.
 Interferences caused by natural sources but also man-made can provoke degradation of service performance and furthermore loss of availability.
 Therefore, mariners worldwide looking for a backup system which can support them with sufficient accurate positioning and timing for save completion of begun operations.
 International bodies, as for example the International Maritime Organization (IMO) and the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA) currently strengthen their efforts for more reliable PNT systems.